bcuz/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server-side routing gives us info when we specifically request it via a url while client-side downloads all the info on the initial page load and renders the relevant info from memory when necessary.
+Server-side needs to refresh the page after each request while client-side just has to display something else.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+create: post
+read: get
+update: put
+delete: delete

-- [ ] Mention three tools we can use to make AJAX requests.
+- [ ] Mention three tools we can use to make AJAX requests. fetch, axios, jQuery.ajax()

 ## Project Set Up